aferna6-cell/Internship-Bot/README.md

 The `main.py` demo uses mock data when live API credentials are unavailable, producing a ranked list of internship leads.

+### Sample job feed for the `rank-jobs` workflow

+Need deterministic input for the ranking heuristics?
+The repository now includes `examples/sample_jobs.json`, a curated list of 8 canonical `JobPosting` records with varied locations, titles, and tech stacks.
+Point the `rank-jobs` workflow at this file (for example, `--jobs-file examples/sample_jobs.json`) to see the overlap scoring without wiring up live connectors.
 # Internship-Bot

 Internship-Bot is a monorepo that automates the entire internship search and